gasolin/blog/source/_drafts/current-progress-of-netmonitor-html.md

 Here they are:

-* We have two different(!)
-Prove-Of-Concept branches to prove we can run netmonitor on browser tab
+* We have Prove-Of-Concept branches to prove we can run netmonitor on browser tab
 * We stop Netmonitor.html phase I work immediately (convert XUL to HTML, MVP 100% completed)
 * We'll start Netmonitor.html phase II (To run Netmonitor on a browser tab, so we can debug Netmonitor with any browser's devtool)
   * plan and file bugs